fauria/smart-closet/README.md

 That will provide textile companies with insights on aspects of the clothing lifecycle currently unreachable, such as how many times a piece of clothes is weared, how much does it last, or how often it is combined with other clothing.

-Finally, an smart cross selling module could anticipate the customer needs, offering advise on both new purchases and replacement of end of life garments.
+Finally, an smart cross selling module will anticipate the customer needs, offering advise on both new purchases and replacement of end of life garments.

 # The presentation